-- Restricted collections have a notice in red just above the collection description noting the type of restriction, and the agency to contact for permission to view the materials.
+Restricted collections are marked noting the type of restriction and the agency to contact for permission to view the materials.

 MS-019 Amos Adams

 Transcript of the diary of Amos D. Adams (born Cedar Falls, Iowa) which described his journey from Newtonia, Missouri to Prescott in the Arizona Territory, 26 May 1875 to 11 August 1975.
 Transcription was made by Roxina Philippi in 1961.
 The original diary was retained by descendants in the Santa Barbara, CA area.
 Portions covering Arizona were published in volume 37, number 1 of the Plateau magazine.

 Photographic prints of Mesa Verde, circa 1874, by W. H. Jackson.
 These prints are related to the Hayden Survey.
 Collection was originally cataloged under the name of the donor, Fred Black, but was updated to reflect the origin of the materials.
 Please note that Jackson’s photographs are held in numerous repositories and are in the public domain.
 Please check out the William Henry Jackson Collection at Scotts Bluff National Monument for online images and links to additional repositories.

 MS-037 H. P. Mera (1964)